 The past research (Addae, Parboteeah & Velinor, 2008) found that employees with high level of role conflict and role ambiguity will have low level of affective and normative commitment.
 While both role conflict and role ambiguity has no significant affect to continuance commitment.
-Stated in the past research, role conflict and role ambiguity can decrease individual commitment (Ho, Chang, Shih & Liang, 2009).
-This relationship is based on the idea that a person who has high level of stress is not accepting emotional attachment with the organization (Ackfeldt and Malhotra, 2013).
+Stated in the past research, role conflict and role ambiguity can decrease individual commitment (Ho, Chang, Shih & accepting emotional attachment with the organization (Ackfeldt and Malhotra, 2013).
 But when employees thought about the cost from leaving the profession, they are likely to experience high continuance commitment (Ackfeldt and Malhotra, 2013).
 Therefore, such employees are less likely to leave the organization because with increased role stress, the "need" to stay with the organization would increase (Ackfeldt and Malhotra, 2013).